Content

 As part of the horizontal policy area “Accelerating Innovation”, the report argues in favour of placing research and innovation at the centre of the EU’s strategic priorities.

-In view of a “fragmented EU research landscape”, the report also calls for a harmonised strategy and coordination between the member states and better management of public research and innovation spending, with the aim of establishing a research and innovation union.
+In view of a “fragmented EU research landscape”, the report calls for a harmonised strategy and coordination between the member states and better management of public research and innovation spending, with the aim of establishing a research and innovation union.
 This is to be implemented through a European research and action plan, supplemented by national action plans, whose support by the EU is to be made dependent on the fulfilment of commitments to achieve at least 3% of GDP in R&D expenditure.
 The report also envisages the creation of “EU Chairs” for top researchers/professors, who will be formally employed as European civil servants and will be able to actively shape institutions and move freely within European universities.
 Furthermore, the mobility of researchers is to be facilitated by extending Erasmus+ to researchers by funding teaching or research stays at higher education institutions and R&T organisations in another country.

 Measures in the education sector